 Whether or not you plan to attend the Meeting, please complete and return the proxy in the enclosed envelope addressed to the Company, since a majority of the outstanding shares entitled to vote at the Meeting must be represented at the Meeting in order to transact business.
 Shareholders have the power to revoke any such proxy at any time before it is voted at the Meeting and the giving of such proxy will not affect your right to vote in person at the Meeting.
 Your vote is very important.

 By Order of the Board of Directors,

-August 26, 2002 Fort Lauderdale, Florida Nick A. Caporella Chairman of the Board of Directors, Chief Executive Officer and President
+August 25, 2003 Fort Lauderdale, Florida Nick A. Caporella Chairman of the Board and Chief Executive Officer

 PROXY STATEMENT